MorenaBarboni/SuMo-SOlidity-MUtator/README.md

 # SuMo
 SuMo is a mutation testing tool for Solidity Smart Contracts.
 It features 25 Solidity-specific mutation operators, as well as 19 traditional operators.

+SuMo was designed to run mutation testing on Solidity projects in a NodeJS environment.
+It relies on the interface of the [Truffle](https://github.com/trufflesuite/truffle) testing framework to compile the mutants and run the tests, and it automatically spawns [Ganache](https://github.com/trufflesuite/ganache) instances to guarantee a clean-room testing environment between mutants.

 Note that [ReSuMo](https://github.com/MorenaBarboni/ReSuMo/tree/main/src) advances the functionalities of SuMo through:
 1. a static, file-level regression testing mechanism for evolving projects
 2. the usage of the Trivial Compiler Equivalence (TCE) for automatically detecting and discarding mutant equivalencies